-The Haggada is the story of the Exodus from Egypt.
-But there’s a strange section towards the beginning that doesn’t quite fit the theme:
+The Haggadah is the story of the Exodus from Egypt.
+But there’s a section towards the beginning that doesn’t quite fit the theme:

-In what universe can we say that Lavan was worse than Paroh?
+In what universe can we plausibly say that Lavan was worse than Pharaoh?

-Before Moshe’s death, he warned the people about a mistake they and we would repeatedly make:
+The Torah discusses this issue repeatedly; before Moshe’s death, he warned his audience about a mistake we consistently make:

-The danger of Lavan is more insidious – that Yakov would forget who he was – לַעֲקֹר אֶת־הַכֹּל.
+The danger Lavan poses is far more insidious; that Yakov might forget who he was – לַעֲקֹר אֶת־הַכֹּל.
 The most significant threat to Jewish continuity may well be affluence and freedom.

 Affluence, no less than slavery, can make us forget who we are and why.

 It is one thing to believe in God when you need His help.
 It is another thing entirely when you have already received it.
-The antidote was presented long ago – we remember our history and where we come from, so we do not lose ourselves.
+But the Haggadah and the entire Seder night provide the antidote – we must remember our history and where we come from so that we do not lose our way.